-Latest Changes for OC Act will come into force on 1 December 2021 unless proclaimed earlier.
+Latest Changes for OC Act will come into force on 1 December 2021.

 According to the Explanatory Memorandum, the proposed amendments were directed toward expanding and improving developers’ duties to the owners corporations they create and enhancing protection for owners corporations.